zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 which, unfortunately, is not [closed-form](https://en.wikipedia.org/wiki/Closed-form_expression#Analytic_expression), since it contains the [complementary error function](http://mathworld.wolfram.com/Erfc.html) \\(\mathrm{erfc}\\).

-Unfortunately, even after expending a considerable amount of time and effort, I have been unable to re-derive this expression.
+Unfortunately, I was unable to re-derive this expression.
 I suspect that I am either missing something (accounting for continuous variation of the IOR, for instance), or perhaps this is not a full analytic solution, but rather a truncated series expansion (similar to [this one](https://www.sciencedirect.com/science/article/pii/S0022407300001072)).
 Also, while the formula should work for angles beyond 90 degrees, it deviates from values of the numerically evaluated integral rather quickly.

 For the zenith angle of 90 degrees, it reduces to